Community-driven restorative justice, an alternative to criminal court.

 First time offenders are given an opportunity to take responsibility and repair the harm they caused through a community-based process using restorative justice principles instead of a courtroom.

-Neighborhood Courts address criminal violations that impact the quality of life in the community and are an alternative to entering into criminal court.
+The Neighborhood Courts program addresses criminal violations that impact the quality of life in the community and provides an alternative to entering into criminal court.

 HOW DO NEIGHBORHOOD COURTS WORK?

 Eligible cases are diverted by the District Attorney’s Office into the Neighborhood Courts program.
-While participation is voluntary and confidential, participants must be willing to take responsibility for their actions that caused harm.
+While participation is voluntary and confidential, participants (the offenders) must be willing to take responsibility for their actions that caused harm.
 Victims are invited to participate on a voluntary basis.
-A Panel of trained community volunteers meet with the participant and victim (if applicable) in a relaxed, confidential space, in what is called a conference.
+Trained community volunteers will become panelists and meet with the participant and victim (if applicable) in a relaxed, confidential space, in what is called a conference.
 During the Conference, volunteer panelists and the participant discuss:

 - Harms caused to victim (if applicable) and community